-As at December 31, 2019 and 2018, the Company had interest rate swap agreements to cover the impact of future fluctuations in LIBOR interest rates applicable to the term loans on the Company's cash flows.
+As at December 31, 2020 and 2019, the Company had interest rate swap agreements to cover the impact of future fluctuations in LIBOR interest rates, applicable to LPC's term loans and to CA revolving credit, on the Company's cash flows.
 These swaps are designated in a hedging relationship.